hindu-comm/weblogs/manasataramgini/2012/06/2012-06-16_the-broken-chain-and-the-chain-of-knowledge.md

 quest for saMbandha-s.
-[That is why we had said earlier that our guiding vAkya in this regard is](https://manasataramgini.wordpress.com/2012/01/24/the-irony-of-vasudeva-sarvabhauma/) “kANAdaM pANinIyaM cha sarva-shAstropakArakam ||” Thus, we see the first act of generation of knowledge as being the generation of ontologies from the information that we have accrued.
+[That is why we had said earlier that our guiding vAkya in this regard is](https://manasataramgini.wordpress.com/2012/01/24/the-irony-of-vasudeva-sarvabhauma/) “kANAdaM pANinIyaM cha sarva-shAstropakArakaM \|\|” Thus, we see the first act of generation of knowledge as being the generation of ontologies from the information that we have accrued.
 One of the great pioneers in this was the kashyapa kaNada; hence, the kANadam.
 Logic is subordinate to the ontologies and entirely subordinate to the underlying information.
 With the ontologies in place, we then construct a generative theory that generates a given ontology from a limited set of axioms.
 This is epitomized by the pANinIyaM.